philpennock/sks_spider/README.md

 Running
 -------

+You can see the accepted parameters with the `-help` flag:

+    sks_stats_daemon -help

-I run, as an unprivileged user:
+You might run, as an unprivileged user:

     sks_stats_daemon -log-file /var/log/sks-stats.log

-The start-up script (OS-specific) touches and chowns the log-file before starting the program.
-Note that this tool does not self-detach from the
-terminal: I prefer to leave it where a supervising agent tool can easily watch it.
+Note that this tool does not self-detach from the terminal: I prefer to leave it where a supervising agent tool can easily watch it.
+If you want it to detach, then your OS should have available a wrapper command which will handle that for you.

+The log-file will need to be exist and be writeable by that unprivileged user (or be in a directory which that user can create new files in).

 Note that the logging does not currently log all HTTP requests; that's the responsibility of the front-end (for now?).
 Actually, the logging isn't